istiaque010/socialgoodcharity/README.md

     // Stores the list of fundings by an address mapping(address => Funded[]) public addressFundingList;

+    // Mapping to track social evaluation for each user mapping(address => uint256) public socialEvaluation;

     // Add this modifier to restrict access to the contract owner modifier onlyOwner() {